 The book provides examples of companies that have failed to recognize when they needed to pivot, along with strategies to help make better decisions.

-Grove believes that leaders need to look for what he calls Strategic Inflection Points.
+Grove believes that leaders need to look for Strategic Inflection Points.
 A Strategic Inflection Point is a surprise paradigm shift that disrupts a market, industry, or business.

 Grove thinks Strategic Inflection Points can be an opportunity to expand a business and make more money.
-Companies that can survive Strategic Inflection Points can emerge stronger and more profitable.
+Companies that can survive Them can emerge stronger and more profitable.

-Munger thinks investors can make money by identifying Strategic Inflection Points and the companies that can profit from them.
+Munger thought investors could make money by identifying Strategic Inflection Points and the companies that could profit from them.
 A company that can make money by supplying an emerging industry, for example

 Berkshire Hathaway has made money from Strategic Inflection Points.
 For instance, Berkshire purchased the Burlington Northern Santa Fe railroad during the 2007 through 2008 financial crisis.